Mate Sound the Pump...

 May they ever be united

-The top row all have the impressed mark 'Dixon Co'.
+The first three plaques all have the impressed mark 'Dixon Co'.
 Top left, French and English sailors carrying flags.
 Top centre, a plaque with Emperor Napoleon and Queen Victoria, surmounted by a lion and a unicorn.
 Top right, a variation of the first transfer but with two soldiers.
 Bottom row, two plaques with an eagle and a lion, and French and British flags, around the title 'CRIMEA'.
 The text on the plaques reads: 'MAY THEY EVER BE UNITED.', 'CRIMEA', 'VIVE L'EMPEREUR' and 'GOD SAVE THE QUEEN.'
 The top row have the impressed mark 'Dixon Co'.
-The plaques on the bottom row are unmarked, but the left is attributed to Moore & Co and the right to Scott of Southwick.
+The plaques on the bottom row are unmarked, but are attributed to Moore's.

-The two plaques above, although unmarked, are attributed to Adams Pottery, Staffordshire.
+The three plaques above, although unmarked, are attributed to Adams Pottery, Staffordshire.
 They are copies/imitations of Sunderland plaques, and were likely made c 1900–1930.
+The blue-bordered version is exceptionally rare.

 Back to top